unboxed/unboxed.co/source/blog/2021-06-07-supporting-the-wellbeing-of-a-remote-digital-team.html.markdown

 ## **Developer in the online space**

-**“I think that writing code can swing from highly collaborative to highly individual, and working remotely encourages the extremes of this.” **— Celia, Developer
+<i><b>“I think that writing code can swing from highly collaborative to highly individual, and working remotely encourages the extremes of this.”</b>** **— Celia, Developer</i>

 Our approach is to work in a highly collaborative manner within our team, and with our clients.
 Our developers are involved in a project from the very beginning, and therefore experience a lot  of what our user researchers and designers experience.
 But coding can be a solitary, ‘flow’ experience at different stages of a project, and the less distracted and focussed time has suited remote working.
 Some devs have found that the things they expected to find difficult remotely, such as pairing, can in fact work better.
 Tools like Tuple have made it work well.
 Having less office distraction and worrying about talking loudly around other colleagues has meant more productive focus.

-**“I’ve always liked the idea of flexible working and can definitely see the benefits to working remotely from a personal perspective, especially if I have a big chunk of coding to do.”**— Ben, Developer
+<i><b>“I’ve always liked the idea of flexible working and can definitely see the benefits to working remotely from a personal perspective, especially if I have a big chunk of coding to do.”</b> — Ben, Developer</i>

 The challenges for some devs have been around isolation and the blurring of boundaries between work and non-work.
 Without the usual markers to the day such as leaving the office, developers can find themselves working into the night without the triggers to stop.
-And others have found the experience quite lonely. **“You can’t corner another developer in the kitchen over making a cuppa to talk over a problem”** which has sometimes left people feeling less connected to the team.
+And others have found the experience quite lonely. <i><b>“You can’t corner another developer in the kitchen over making a cuppa to talk over a problem”</b></i> which has sometimes left people feeling less connected to the team.
 Isolation is not an experience unique to the devs for sure, but the nature of what they do can be a solitary experience.
 We already have a successful weekly design club so setting up a weekly dev club has been one of the outcomes to keep the developers connected and sharing ideas.

-Anastasia, one of our devs, has found that being remote has encouraged her to think about how she communicates with others. **“You can’t just wander over to someone’s desk for help with a problem, and you don’t want to keep pinging others with messages'' **or it can feel like Slackmaggedon!
+Anastasia, one of our devs, has found that being remote has encouraged her to think about how she communicates with others. <i><b>“You can’t just wander over to someone’s desk for help with a problem, and you don’t want to keep pinging others with messages''</b></i>** **or it can feel like Slackmaggedon!
 Being more thoughtful about when and how you communicate with your team or client has been a positive learning experience.

-Online meeting fatigue is as much an issue for devs as it is the rest of the team. **“I’ve tried to be a bit more selective when deciding whether I will add any value to a meeting before attending” **— Ben, Developer
+Online meeting fatigue is as much an issue for devs as it is the rest of the team. <i><b>“I’ve tried to be a bit more selective when deciding whether I will add any value to a meeting before attending”</b></i> — Ben, Developer

 Being mindful of booking unnecessary meetings, or making them shorter to leave space for breaks is something we have all been having to work on.
 Meetings are a double edged sword; they mean that importantly teams and clients can get “together” but they can be a disruption to concentration or feeling like you’re getting through the ticket.
 I’m not sure that we’ve found any particularly good solutions to meeting fatigue and context switching yet!

 ## **Delivery Managers bringing it all together**

-**“Face-to-face feels much more productive, communication online has its challenges”**— Tom, Delivery Manager
+<i><b>“Face-to-face feels much more productive, communication online has its challenges”</b> — Tom, Delivery Manager</i>

 For our delivery managers, relationship building and good communication is essential and safe to say, communication has been one of the biggest challenges of remote working for everyone.
 Brilliantly, video calls have made communication with everyone possible, enabling whole teams to join the call.
 But the amount of time spent on the screen has been immense.
 Group dynamics are very different and much like the user researchers have found, it’s easy for nuance to get lost and misunderstandings to occur.
 Constructively challenging someone or an assumption is harder, it can be taken the wrong way as subtlety is lost.

-**“I always have one-to-one meetings with people on projects and having to do that online is harder.
+<i><b>“I always have one-to-one meetings with people on projects and having to do that online is harder.
 The time has to be booked and it's another call.
-In the office I would often go for lunch or coffee and it would be a good opportunity to catch up” **— Tom, Delivery Manager
+In the office I would often go for lunch or coffee and it would be a good opportunity to catch up”</b> — Tom, Delivery Manager</i>

 Working in the open and with transparency is a value held at the heart of Unboxed.

-**“When we are in a room together, it is much easier for information to be shared, you might overhear colleagues talking about a project and be able to jump in with some information.” **— Martyn, Head of Product
+<i><b>“When we are in a room together, it is much easier for information to be shared, you might overhear colleagues talking about a project and be able to jump in with some information.”</b> — Martyn, Head of Product</i>

 Catch ups over making coffee are invaluable for sharing thoughts and updates.
 In isolation it’s not possible to overhear things!
 Conversations in public channels have always been a way of working and we have been doubling down on our efforts to keep as much visibility for the team and the client as possible.
 Remotely, multiple or shared conversations are extremely difficult to have which means that more one-to-ones are necessary, and there is potential for group communication to sometimes slip through the cracks.